Bangladesh: China-funded first underwater tunnel to open in January

 The Bangabandhu Sheikh Mujibur Rahman Tunnel, runs under the Karnaphuli River in the port city of Chittagong.
 It was built at a cost of USD 1.1 billion.

 A Chinese-funded underwater traffic tunnel in Bangladesh is set to open in January 2023.
-A ceremony was held on Saturday (November 26) to commemorate completion of a key infrsastructure work.
+A ceremony was held on Saturday (November 26) to commemorate the completion of a key infrastructure work.
 This is a first underwater tunnel in the South Asian nation.
-The construction was partially funded by the Exim bank of China, as per media reports.
-China Communications Construction Company was the builder for the tunnel.
+The construction was partially funded by the Exim Bank of China, as per media reports.
+China Communications Construction Company was the builder of the tunnel.

 The Bangabandhu Sheikh Mujibur Rahman Tunnel, runs under the Karnaphuli River in the port city of Chittagong.
 It was built at a cost of USD 1.1 billion.